What is pain?

 There are many types of pain.
 It is possible to experience more than one type of pain at the same time.
 If you are suffering from pain then identifying the type of pain may help your doctor narrow down the potential causes and develop a treatment plan.

 Acute pain: Acute pain tends to occur suddenly as a result of a known medical procedure, injury, or illness and develops over a short period of time.
 Acute pain may result from illnesses such as food poisoning, strep throat, or appendicitis.
-It tends to be sharp, rather than dull, and usually goes away within a few days, weeks, or months, after the cause has been treated or resolved.
+It tends to be sharp, rather than dull and usually goes away within a few days, weeks, or months after the cause has been treated or resolved.

-Chronic pains: Chronic pain may result from a variety of health conditions like fibromyalgia, chronic migraine, arthritis, or cancer.
+Chronic pains: Chronic pain may result from a variety of health conditions like fibromyalgia, chronic migraines, arthritis, or cancer.
 The cause of chronic pain is hard to identify in some cases.
 Some experience chronic pain when there is no other evidence of underlying injury or illness which is known as functional pain.
 You may experience chronic pain following an injury, even after the initial injury has healed.

 Nociceptive pain: Nociceptive pain is caused by tissue damage that may result from injuries like burns, bruises, cuts, or fractures.
 When nociceptive pain develops in your ligaments, tendons, joints, skin, muscles, or bones is known as somatic pain.
 It may be chronic or acute depending on the underlying cause.

-Functional pain: This pain is caused by no obvious injury or damage to your body that tends to be chronic, although acute functional pain may also develop.
+Functional pain: This pain is caused by no obvious injury or damage to your body and tends to be chronic, although acute functional pain may also develop.
 Most of the world’s population is suffering from functional pain syndrome irritable bowel syndrome which causes abdominal pain.